 Decades of experience

-For more than 70 years, Mayo Clinic doctors and staff have helped thousands of people recover from traumatic spinal cord injuries and nontraumatic spinal disorders using a wide range of therapies, including locomotor training and many others.
+For more than 70 years, Mayo Clinic doctors and staff have helped many people recover from traumatic spinal cord injuries and nontraumatic spinal disorders using a wide range of therapies including locomotor training and many others.

 Nationally recognized expertise